wavefrontHQ/docs/pages/doc/logging_faq.md

 ## Don't See Logs When Drilling Down From a Chart?

-Did you right click on chart, click logs, came to the log browse, and then saw no data on the Log Browser?
-This can happen:
-* If your chart has data from more than one source.
-  You can only search data for a specific source on the the Log Browser.
-If you have more than once source , you don't see any data.
-Therefore, select specific source using the **Source** and search again.
-* If you have not tagged your log data when sending the logs from your log shipper.
-[MORE INFO ON HOW TO TAG]

 Did you right-click on a chart, click logs, and saw no data on the Log Browser?
 This can happen:
 * If your chart has data from more than one source.
 You can only search data from one source on the Log Browser.
 Therefore, select a source using **Source** and search again.
 * If you have not tagged your log data using the source, timestamp, message, application, service, and other additional tags when sending the logs from your log shipper.
 See [What’s a Log?](logging_overview.html#whats-a-log) for details.